HOW DO I FIND OUT WHO MY ADVISOR IS?

 - Phone call

-If for some reason you do not hear from your advisor is a reasonable timeframe, please contact the Director of Academic Advising, Leslie Michalik at email@example.com.
+If for some reason you do not hear from your advisor is a reasonable timeframe, please contact the Director of Academic Advising, Leslie Michalik or Associate Director Colette Johnson, at firstname.lastname@example.org.
 There may be a valid explanation that you are unaware of.
-What happens next is the Director will send an email to the advisor, copy the student on the email so you are in the loop, and let the advisor know that the student is attempting to communicate without success.
+What happens next is the UAC staff will send an email to the advisor, copy the student on the email so you are in the loop, and let the advisor know that the student is attempting to communicate without success.
 This usually does the trick.

 Yes, advisors have a wealth of knowledge and experience that can assist you through your academic career and perhaps into future career opportunities.
 Drop in on your advisor informally when their office doors are open, it only takes a second to say ‘hello’.
 At some point you may need a reference letter from a faculty member and it’s a lot easier to say good things about you when the advisor knows you personally.